ashwathhalemane/developer-portfolio/README.md

 ✔️ Summary and About me:

-Computer Science graduate with 4 years experience as Software Engineer working primarily on Security domain specifically in Application security, vulnerability management, penetration testing and identity related projects.
-Currently working on **Low-resource Machine Translation** as my capstone project.
-Interested in Software Engineer, Full-stack Engineer, Backend development, Security Analytics and AI research and Application Security related roles.
+A Computer Science graduate with four years of experience as a Software Engineer, specializing in the Security domain, particularly in Application security, vulnerability management, penetration testing, and identity-related projects.
+Currently engaged in a capstone project focused on **Low-resource Machine Translation**.
+I am particularly drawn to roles involving impactful projects in Software Engineering, Full-stack Development, Backend Development, Security Analytics, AI research, and Application Security.

 ***

 ✔️ Skills:

-Skilled in various programming languages like Java, Python, JavaScript, Golang.
-Worked on various databases like MySQL, PostgreSQL and MongoDB.
-Computer graphics openGL,
-Computer vision: MATLAB, Deep Learning in CV, proficient in GIT, Docker, K8s, Jira etc...
+Proficient across multiple programming languages such as Java, Python, JavaScript, and Golang.
+Experienced with diverse databases including MySQL, PostgreSQL, and MongoDB.
+Knowledgeable in computer graphics with OpenGL, computer vision using MATLAB, and deep learning applications in CV.
+Skilled in utilizing GIT, Docker, Kubernetes, Jira, and other related tools.

 ***